dianebodin/marvel-frontend/README.md

 ## Website
 https://marvel-dianebodin.netlify.app
-<p>Loading pages can take time as it depends on the Marvel API.</p>
+<p>Pages loading can take time as it depends on the Marvel API.</p>

 ## Demo